 Important facts about the City’s Electric Department:

-- The City maintains a high level of reliability by reinvesting in infrastructure, adhering to industry best practices, and installing multiple paths and ties with main supply infrastructure.
-Over the last five years, the City reinvested almost $10 million in infrastructure improvements and replacements.
+• The City maintains a high level of reliability by reinvesting in infrastructure, adhering to industry best practices, and installing multiple paths and ties with main supply infrastructure.

 Questions regarding electric service?
 Contact the Service Department at (513) 933-7200 or visit the Electric Department’s webpage.